 If your Mac has a Touch Bar, you can confirm the connection alert by tapping the Allow or Deny button.
 These behave just like the respective buttons in the connection alert itself and use all the other settings for rule lifetime, remote host and profile as you would expect:

-But if you tap and hold either the Allow or the Deny button, you can select the rule lifetime by sliding to the desired segment on the Touch Bar:
+If you tap and hold either the Allow or Deny button, you can select the rule lifetime by sliding to the desired segment on the Touch Bar:

 Was this help page useful?
 Send feedback.